PEACE & CONFLICT - GEORGINA TENNY ROTARIAN

 Through the Kids to School project, AllKids provide students with all the materials which they need and the team work closely with local public schools to financially assist vulnerable families, allowing even the most underprivileged children access to education.

-Recently another centre was opened at Prek Trabaek which is located in the south-eastern corner of Ream.
+2021 Another centre was opened at Prek Trabaek which is located in the south-eastern corner of Ream.
 Just over 90 school aged children live in the area and the closest public school is 17.5 kilometres away.
 Providing these kids with access to a variety of educational programs will complete AllKids mission to give all children in the Ream Commune access to education.

 The Rotary Club of St Peters has donated significant sums of money to support the Allkids project